timsaucer/avernus/_notes/Characters/Chahra Shav.md

 Chahra is the mother to six children ranging from ages four to sixteen.
 She's a life long resident of the outskirts of Elturel where she is mostly a housewife and her husband is a carpenter.
 She enjoys raising children and feels it is her most important job in life, but she is also constantly tired from doing it.

 ## Key Info
-- Refugee from Elturel, fleeing to Baldur's Gate. [[../Scenarios/1 The Beginning/The Beginning]]
+- Refugee from Elturel, fleeing to Baldur's Gate. [[The Beginning]]